’13 Reasons Why’ Star Katherine Langford Promises Fans A ‘Very Different’ Hannah Baker

 In an interview with Radar Online, Herndon reiterated that he and his family are “completely disgusted” by the show and its producers.
 He even described Gomez as an “extremely disturbed individual,” adding that the singer “makes [him] sick.”

-“Selena Gomez and Netflix need to understand that not everybody’s going to understand this very well,’ Herndon pointed out.
+“Selena Gomez and Netflix need to understand that not everybody’s going to understand this very well,” Herndon pointed out.
 “Some people who are battling with depression, this could catch them at the wrong time, creating what is called the trigger event.”